lucaspabreu/first-projetct-01-03-21/README.md

 # first-projetct-01-03-21
-This is to mark the first day were I start to study.
+This is to mark the first day I started studying programming... let's see what happens in a while.
+(01-03/21)

 <!DOCTYPE html>
 <html>